EDS-Bioinformatics-Laboratory/ansible/README.md

 - I didn't check if these are actually working

 ```
-sudo ansible-playbook -i hosts -v Emacs.yml   # This should install packages but I don't think it works.
+sudo ansible-playbook -i hosts -v Emacs.yml   #OPTIONAL
+	                                          # This should install packages but I don't think it works.
 										      # However, these packages seem to already be built in into emacs
 ```